DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 * any spells, weapons, or abilities that the players are seen using; and
 * any locations or NPCs that the players are seen visiting.
 # Encounters with Strahd
 Throughout the adventure, the players will have numerous encounters with Strahd von Zarovich.
-After meeting Strahd for the first time at the River Ivlis Crossroads (see [[Arc C - Into the Valley]]), the players may later speak with him at Yester Hill (see [[Arc J - The Stolen Gem]]) and dine with him at Castle Ravenloft (see [[Arc O - Dinner with the Devil]]).
+After meeting Strahd for the first time at the River Ivlis Crossroads (see [[Act I - Into the Mists/Arc C - Into the Valley]]), the players may later speak with him at Yester Hill (see [[Arc J - The Stolen Gem]]) and dine with him at Castle Ravenloft (see [[Arc O - Dinner with the Devil]]).

 Once Strahd learns that the players have obtained the *Holy Symbol of Ravenkind* or relit the beacon of Argynvostholt, he refocuses his efforts toward determining whether any of them are worthy to serve as generals or consorts in his court.
 See ***Arc R: The Tyrant's Trials*** for more information.